zzj-bj/SCHISM_Z/README.md

     - The path to the INI file.

 ---
-### Inference Workflow
+### Inference workflow
 To make predictions:
 1. Use trained weights: Ensure the trained model weights are saved from the training phase.
-2. Prepare the dataset for prediction: Organize the data in a compatible format.
+2. Prepare the dataset for prediction: Organise the data in a compatible format.
 3. Run the inference command: Launch the prediction process, then select the training option and specify:
     - The folder containing trained weights.
     - The dataset for prediction.

- 4. A directory will be created.
-The name of this directory will follow the logic: 'preds_X', where 'X' represents the name of the metric used for this generation.
-For example, if the metric is 'Jaccard', the directory will be named 'preds_Jaccard'.
-Additionally, '_X' will also be appended to the names of the generated images (for instance, image000.tif will become image000_Jaccard.tif).
-If the directory does not exist, it will be created.
-Otherwise, the existing directory will be used.
-When creating the images, any images with the same name will be replaced.
+Predictions on the user's data will be saved in a directory named after the metric used during inference (e.g., `preds_X`, where `X` is the name of the selected evaluation metric).

 ---
 ## :scroll: INI File Setup